TORM plc research snapshot

 MetricValueSourceLast verified

-Financial-rigor verificationMarket cap, P/E, P/B, ROE, FCF yield, and three-scenario values were calculated locally with exact decimal arithmeticPineify tools/financial_rigor.py local runJuly 12, 2026
+Financial-rigor verificationMarket cap, P/E, P/B, P/FCF, dividend yield, ROE, and three-scenario targets were calculated locally with exact decimal arithmeticPineify tools/financial_rigor.py local runAugust 4, 2026

 Frequently Asked Questions

 This TRMD AI stock analysis page is an informational tool only.
 It is not investment advice, a solicitation, or a guarantee of returns.
-Forecast ranges are scenarios based on public data available as of July 12, 2026 and can be wrong if product tanker rates, oil demand, refinery utilization, trade routes, vessel supply, financing conditions, dividends, or market valuations change.
+Forecast ranges are scenarios based on public data available as of the August 4, 2026 data cutoff and can be wrong if product tanker rates, oil demand, the status of the Strait of Hormuz, refinery utilization, trade routes, vessel supply, financing conditions, dividends, or market valuations change.